 The European One – Two

 From an economic perspective, the causes of the European financial crisis are twofold.
 First, they give more money to their voters than they can afford to give.
 Second, they over-protect workers, greatly limiting business flexibility and productivity.
 Accountants can easily document the first, but how do you document the second?
-How about a crystal-clear example? … Continue reading The European One – Two
+How about a crystal-clear example?
+The European Court of Justice just ruled that an employee…

 The Predictable Pendulum